Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 5. Visit the 1936 Olympic Village

-The town was home to the 1936 Winter Olympics and there are still relics of the Olympic village including the renovated ski jump center.
-But people come to this town for hiking or skiing and with good reason, the Alps here are stunning.
+The town was home to the 1936 Winter Olympics, and there are still relics of the Olympic village, including the renovated ski jump center.
+But people come to this town for hiking or skiing, and with good reason: the Alps here are stunning.

 6. Marvel at the Alpspix

 There are many gondolas that will take you into the mountains, but the Alpspix has them all beat.
-The viewing platform consists of two dizzying curved walkways leading out over a 1000 meter drop (3000 feet).
+The viewing platform consists of two dizzying curved walkways leading out over a 1000-meter drop (3000 feet).

 It offers staggering views of the surrounding mountains and an overhead view of Garmisch.
 If you buy a ticket for the Garmisch Classic, you can decide how you want to get back down.

 Be sure to take the first gondola up to beat the tour buses.
-Like most of our trip to Bavaria, we had the place to ourselves because we were willing to get up at the crack of dawn to beat the crowds.
+Like most of our trips to Bavaria, we had the place to ourselves because we were willing to get up at the crack of dawn to beat the crowds.

 The Alpspix was a highlight of our time in Bavaria and gave us some of the best views.